pmukneam/twitter_coronavirus/README.md

 ## Conclusion

 In this project, we analyzed geo-tweets with the hashtags `#coronavirus` and `#코로나바이러스` from 2020, focusing on the distribution of Twitter user countries and the languages used in these tweets.
-Our findings show that the hashtags were widely used in tweets from around the world, with `#coronavirus` being more popular.
 The majority of tweets for `#코로나바이러스` were from Korea, while the majority of tweets for `#coronavirus` were from the United States, India, and the United Kingdom.
 English was the most commonly used language for both hashtags.

-Overall, this analysis provides insights into how Twitter users across the world engaged with the coronavirus pandemic in 2020.
-It highlights the importance of language in understanding social media trends and can inform future studies on the use of Twitter during global health crises.